nalej/docs/docs/applications/applications-1.md

 ![This is the process to follow when deploying an instance of an application.](../img/app_mgmt_deployment_diagram.png)

-So, first you need to create an application descriptor.
+First you need to create an application descriptor.
 The documentation for doing so is [over here](app_descriptors.md), but by now let's just say that it should be a JSON file with more or less this aspect:

 ```javascript
 {